WicksL08/ExForCyberEducation/learning/passwords.md

 permalink: /learning/passwords/
 ---

-# Password Cracking & Security Deep Dive 🔑
+# Password Cracking & Security Deep Dive

 Understand how passwords are **stored, protected, and tested** in cyber security.
-This page explores password hashing, cracking techniques, and ethical guidelines for classroom-friendly demonstrations.
+This page explores password hashing, cracking techniques, and ethical guidelines.

 ---

-## ⚖️ What This Page Covers
+## What This Page Covers

 | Topic | Description |
 |-------|-------------|